Modular construction 101: here’s how it’s making buildings sustainable

 Less variety

-The repeated designs of modular construction will likely be appealing to many, but it can pose challenges from an architectural standpoint.
+The use of repetition in the design phase of modular construction will likely be appealing to many, but it can pose challenges from an architectural standpoint.
 Modular construction works best when modules are produced at scale, which naturally means businesses will be left with limited variety, as attempts to differentiate them defeat the benefits of this approach in the first place.

 Transportation costs

-Like prefabricated buildings, there are cost-savings when it comes to off-site construction, but transportation can still pose a financial headache.
-This is especially true of modular construction, which are even more at the mercy of traffic, height restrictions and road widths, owning to their large size.
+Like prefabricated buildings, there are cost savings when it comes to offsite construction, but transportation can still pose a financial headache.
+This is especially true of modular construction, which are even more at the mercy of traffic, height restrictions and road widths, owing to their large size.

 The modular approach is more than just another trend – it’s an innovative and sustainable alternative to traditional construction methods that could go a long way to addressing our sector’s impact on the ongoing climate crisis.
-What’s more, if business can make it work for their construction projects, they will experience a raft of other operational benefits, too.
+If businesses can make it work for their construction projects, they will experience a raft of other operational benefits.

 Sustainability isn’t a passing trend – it’s here to stay and is constantly evolving.
 If you want to inspire and action change in your career, UCEM’s MSc Innovation in Sustainable Built Environments will give you the skills you need, both now and in the future.